Porsche 911 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a Porsche 911 are $2,100 a year for full coverage.
-Comprehensive insurance costs around $502, collision costs $1,050, and liability is estimated at $390.
-A liability-only policy costs approximately $452 a year, with high-risk insurance costing $4,586 or more.
-Teens receive the highest rates at $7,452 a year or more.
+Comprehensive insurance costs around $502 each year, collision costs $1,050, and liability is $390.
+Buying just liability costs around $452 a year, with insurance for high-risk drivers costing $4,586 or more.
+Teen drivers receive the highest rates at $7,452 a year or more.

 Average premium for full coverage: $2,100